Reskuer2k/Linux-Tutorials/07_access_control_lists.md

 ---

-## 07.2 Enabling and Verifying ACL Support
+## 07.2 Enabling and Verifying ACL Support *'Red Hat systems come with ACL support enabled by default'.

 ### 07.2.1 Checking if ACLs Are Supported
 To check if your filesystem supports ACLs, you can do the following: